kakon-mehedi/kakon-mehedi/README.md

 - Basic Knowledge: Nodejs | Webpack |  SDLC |  Web Services |  SPA | ChartJS.

 ### Activity
-- 🔭 I’m currently working on Tinkers Technologies Ltd
+- 🔭 I’m currently working on SELISE Digital Platforms
 - 🌱 I’m currently learning JavaScript
 - 🤔 I'm looking for people who can help me learn more about technology and working in a remote team environment.
 - 📫 How to reach me: meetkakon@gmail.com